Table Cricket

 What is table cricket?

-Table cricket provides a competitive pathway and an opportunity for young people with disabilities to represent their school through the national competition, which is run at a county and regional level, before a national final at the Lord’s Cricket Ground.
+Table cricket offers a competitive pathway and an opportunity for young people with disabilities to represent their school through national competitions, which are run at a county and regional level, culminating in a national final at Lord’s Cricket Ground.

 Equipment needed